Blinken touts deeper US engagement amid concerns over 'aggressive' China - ExBulletin

-JAKARTA, Dec.14 (Reuters) – Secretary of State Antony Blinken on Tuesday touted a US strategy to deepen its alliances with Asian treaties, proposing to step up defense and intelligence work with partners in an Indo-Pacific region increasingly concerned about China’s “aggressive actions”.
+Secretary of State Antony Blinkenon on Tuesday touted a US strategy to deepen its alliances with Asian treaties, proposing to strengthen defense and intelligence work with partners in an Indo-Pacific region increasingly concerned about ” aggressive actions “by China.

-On a visit to indonesiaBlinken called the Indo-Pacific the most dynamic region in the world, where everyone had an interest in securing a status quo without coercion or intimidation, making a thinly veiled reference to China.
+During a visit to Indonesia, Blinkend described the Indo-Pacific as the most dynamic region in the world and said everyone has an interest in ensuring a status quo without coercion or intimidation, in a thinly veiled reference to China.

 He said the United States, its allies and some South China Sea claimants would oppose any illegal action.